- Crisis Management

-Board Member, Young Lawyers' Section, Bar Association of the District of Columbia
+Board Member (2009-2014), Young Lawyers' Section of the Bar Association of the District of Columbia

 Member, West Virginia State Bar

-Sutherland guides drilling contractor through litigation, crisis management and regulatory inquiries following the Deepwater Horizon oil spill.
+Served as lead counsel in the BP oil spill litigation and guided the drilling contractor through crisis management and regulatory issues following the Deepwater Horizon oil spill.

 Sutherland represents international oil company in litigation of $100 million claim.